Chapter Text

 Their hands are mirrors of each other, caressing and worshipping and adoring until they bring their foreheads together, settling something aching and raw somewhere deep in the soul.

 “My baby…” again and again and again, whispered just for her.
-And what an extraordinary beauty: the blood mixing with the wetness on their cheeks, the inhales and exhales mingling in their closeness, the pain mixing with the tide of immeasurable, inexplicable joy.
+And what an extraordinary beauty: the blood melting with the wetness on their cheeks, the inhales and exhales mingling in their closeness, the pain mixing with the tide of immeasurable, inexplicable joy.

 And pressed like this, Gemma feels an infinite surge of relief, and triumph, and faith, and pride and shame and everything at once.
-Defying the forces that stole her from the world, they prevail: two bodies beaten and bloodied and weak, but found.
+Defying the forces that stole her from the world, that wrought tragedy upon their lives—they prevail: two bodies beaten and bloodied and weak, but found.

 The next time she opens her eyes, the world is tinted in red.